Retired Col. Rob Maness | Area 51, 9/11, January 6, And Liberty In America | OAP #37

 You can go back and find that episode.

-It's a it's a very uh compelling story.
+It's a very compelling story.

 What I think was there was definitely a riot there.

-Uh I don't think there was any intent to riot on the part of the folks that are being charged with like conspiracy and it's definitely not an insurrection.
+I don't think there was any intent to riot on the part of the folks that are being charged with like conspiracy.

 No one's been charged with sedition or insurrection at all.

-Uh especially at the same time when we need that credibility to be calling out the communist government in Cuba for arresting its protesters that really are yearning to be free.
+And we shouldn't be doing that in this country, especially at the same time when we need that credibility to be calling out the communist government in Cuba for arresting its protesters that really are yearning to be free.

-Uh uh, but we don't have the credibility that we used to have because we're doing the same thing.
+But we don't have the credibility that we used to have because we're doing the same thing.

 We really are doing the same thing.

-That that's what the intent of the response is to is to chill uh the patriotic Americans to keep us from speaking out and opposing the regime, which uh many people believe is illegitimate, and and there are some good facts and data that support that opinion and support that view.
+That's what the intent of the response is to chill the patriotic Americans to keep us from speaking out and opposing the regime, which many people believe is illegitimate.

 Only person that died was the murder of Ashley Babbitt by a Capitol police officer.

-Uh so I have I've had my own jails and those kind of things.
+So I've had my own jails and those kind of things.

-There are no locations uh inside the Capitol that I'm aware of that allow for the use of deadly force for an unarmed protester wrapped in an American.
+There are no locations inside the Capitol that I'm aware of that allow for the use of deadly force for an unarmed protester wrapped in an American.

-I don't know, but he made a bad call, and that's why I questioned why the FBI has cleared him that he didn't make a bad call.
+And that's why I question why the FBI has clear to him that he didn't make a bad call.

 He definitely made a bad call.